renesas-rz/rz_benchmark_demo/doc/how-to-use.md

 ### Step 2.
 Create bootable SD card

-Write '_Images_RZG2L_VLP3.0.5_benchmark.img_' in the release package to your micro SD card.
+Write an image in the release package to your micro SD card.

 #### Write the image on Windows PC

 1. Download or copy the release package into your PC.
-2. Unzip the release package and extract an image file '_Images_RZG2L_VLP3.0.5_benchmark.img_'.
+2. Unzip the release package and extract an image file.
 3. Write the image file to your micro SD card by using one of the following tool.
 	* [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)
 	* [balenaEtcher](https://etcher.balena.io/)